Red Rose

 • exploring appropriate authentic materials to enrich language learning (poems, songs, stories, literary extracts and audio-visual materials)

-• acknowledging festivals, traditions and customs which are relevant to the countries where the target language is spoken
+• acknowledging festivals, traditions and customs which are relevant to the countries where the target language is spoken through cross-curricular projects with the Art Department

 • taking part in the annual celebration of the European day of Languages to support diversity and culture